transport | urbanism | adventures | pontification

 Unfortunately, the system has faced major implementation delays, primarily due to the lack of qualified drivers.
 This article, published in January, goes into greater detail.
 The editor of Panama Guide summarizes,

 For the most part, those people who have experience driving the old “Red Devil” buses are buses are being rejected, probably because they have terrible driving records, many accidents, outstanding tickets, and bad habits, and bad attitudes.
 Before the individual bus owners had to take practically anyone who would sling their bus around the city to make a dime.
 Now, this company and the government of Panama have to be more stringent and demanding in their hiring practices.
 So, it’s not that there’s a shortage of experienced bus drivers – there’s a shortage of good bus drivers who won’t go out and pull the same crap they’ve been doing for years on the old buses.
+This labor shortage is going to delay the implementation of the system, no doubt.

 I had the opportunity to view some of the bid documents and specifications for this bus acquisition in my meeting at IRTRAMMA.
 They were quite technical (e.g. finite element analysis of different bus components), and it seems like the government is satisfied that DINA, a Mexican manufacturer, will meet their requirements.
 Translated from “Buses nuevos vendrán en cinco meses,” published February 3rd on El 19 Digital, an online news source for President Ortega’s government: